-In the framework of structural-fund support, horizontal objectives are defined as tasks or objectives that must be taken into account in planning and implementing programmes and projects in the relevant policy areas.
+In the framework of structural-fund support, horizontal objectives were defined as tasks or objectives that had to be taken into account in planning and implementing programmes and projects in the relevant policy areas.

-In accordance with Article 7 of the ESI regulation, member states are also to take measures against any form of discrimination based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation during the preparation and implementation of programmes.
-In particular, accessibility for persons with disabilities is to be taken into account throughout the preparation and implementation of programmes.
+In accordance with Article 7 of the ESI regulation, member states were also to take measures against any form of discrimination based on sex, racial or ethnic origin, religion or belief, disability, age or sexual orientation during the preparation and implementation of programmes.
+In particular, accessibility for persons with disabilities was to be taken into account throughout the preparation and implementation of programmes.

-In line with Article 8 of the ESF regulation, such measures are to be aimed at combating all forms of discrimination and improving accessibility for people with disabilities.
-The goal is to improve integration in the fields of employment, education and training.
-This will promote social inclusion while reducing inequalities in levels of education and health.
-It will also facilitate the transition from institutional to community-based care, particularly for people experiencing multiple forms of discrimination.
+In line with Article 8 of the ESF regulation, such measures were to be aimed at combating all forms of discrimination and improving accessibility for people with disabilities.
+The goal was to improve integration in the fields of employment, education and training.
+This promoted social inclusion while reducing inequalities in levels of education and health.
+It also facilitated the transition from institutional to community-based care, particularly for people experiencing multiple forms of discrimination.

 Implementation in the ESF federal-level operational programme

-When implementing the federal-level operational programme, the three horizontal objectives are taken into account at all levels of planning, implementation and evaluation.
-This takes place in the form of the two-pronged approach:
+When implementing the federal-level operational programme, the three horizontal objectives were taken into account at all levels of planning, implementation and evaluation.
+This took place in the form of the two-pronged approach:

-- At the same time, all funding programmes are expected to make indirect contributions to the three horizontal objectives via mainstreaming.
+- At the same time, all funding programmes were expected to make indirect contributions to the three horizontal objectives via mainstreaming.